apache/incubator-openwhisk-GitHubSlackBot/docs/OpenWhiskDrinkingOurOwnChampagne.md

 # OpenWhisk – Drinking Our Own Champagne

 OpenWhisk is an Apache incubator project that provides an open source serverless platform.
-Its source code is available at https://github.com/openwhisk/openwhisk.
+Its source code is available in [GitHub](https://github.com/openwhisk/openwhisk).

 OpenWhisk project developers are using the actual running OpenWhisk code itself to improve its own Continuous Development and Integration (CD/CI) processes.
-This blog introduces a bot [openwhisk-GitHubSlackBot](https://github.com/openwhisk/openwhisk-GitHubSlackBot) which is designed to post updates to Slack when a GitHub Pull Request is ready for merge or a list of pull requests are under review for certain days and haven’t merged.
-GitHubSlackBot is designed and built using OpenWhisk actions(functions).
-This is the first blog in a series, we will look at how the project developers are using OpenWhisk to get notifications when their builds are complete through [Travis](https://travis-ci.org/openwhisk) in next blog post.
+This blog post introduces a bot [openwhisk-GitHubSlackBot](https://github.com/openwhisk/openwhisk-GitHubSlackBot) which is designed to post updates to Slack when a GitHub Pull Request is ready for merge or a list of pull requests are under review for certain days and haven’t merged.
 Here is a sample of notification received on Slack:

 ![Pull Requests Notification](https://github.com/openwhisk/openwhisk-GitHubSlackBot/blob/master/docs/images/slack-pr-review-messages.jpg "Delayed Pull Requests Notification")